Move-Out Checklist (New York) — How to Get Your Full Deposit Back

 - receipts (if you cleaned or fixed anything)

-- messages with your landlord
+- messages with your landlord, super, broker, management office, or portal

 If something comes up later, you’re already covered.